moggers87/django-sendfile2/README.rst

 As with the mod_wsgi backend you need to set two extra settings:

-* `SENDFILE_ROOT` - this is a directoy where all files that will be used with sendfile must be located
+* `SENDFILE_ROOT` - this is a directory where all files that will be used with sendfile must be located
 * `SENDFILE_URL` - internal URL prefix for all files served via sendfile